Which Type of Fridge is Best: Upright Fridges or Chest Fridges?

 Taraw Cliff Sunrise Climb The Taraw Cliff sunrise climb is an activity in the tourist hotspot town of El Nido, on the island of Palawan, which is in The Philippines.
 This is a good activity to do for those looking to escape or break up the El Nido Island...

-Ha Giang Loop Guide - 2024 Having recently ridden a motorbike 1,200kms around the north of Vietnam, covering the Ha Giang loop as well as Ban Gioc falls, I thought I should put together a Ha Giang loop guide.
-In this Ha Giang loop guide I will also be covering...
+Ha Giang Loop Guide - 2024 Having recently ridden a motorbike 1,200kms around the north of Vietnam, covering the Ha Giang loop as well as Ban Gioc falls (possiby Southeast Asia's most stunning waterfall along with Thi Lo Su), I thought I should put together a...